bph/gt-podcast-bb/readme.txt

 4. Use the social icon links to link to your podcast on popular directories.
 The plugin requires Seriously Simple Podcasting plugin to be installed and activated.
 === Changelog ===
+= 0.2.0 =
+* Fixed placeholders for block variations
+* Fixed template association with `taxonomy-series` for podcast archive.
+* Restrict podcast info to default _20 series.
 = 0.1.0 =
 * Initial release with block bindings for episode and podcast data.
 * Added social icon links for popular podcast directories.